-U. S. Citizens or Residents; Nonresident Noncitizens
+U. S. Citizens or Residents: Nonresident Noncitizens

 File Form 706 for the estates of decedents who were either U.S. citizens or U.S. residents at the time of death.
 For estate tax purposes, a resident is someone who had a domicile in the United States at the time of death.
-A person acquires a domicile by living in a place for even a brief period of time, as long as the person had no intention of moving from that place.
+A person acquires a domicile by living in a place for even a brief period of time, as long as the person had no intention of moving from that

-File Form 706-NA, United States Estate (and Generation-Skipping Transfer) Tax Return, Estate of nonresident not a citizen of the United States, for the estates of nonresident alien decedents (decedents who were neither U.S. citizens nor residents at the time of death).
+File Form 706-NA, U.S. Estate (and Generation-Skipping Transfer) Tax Return, for the estates of nonresident alien decedents (decedents who were neither U.S. citizens nor U.S. residents at the time of death).